ZGCTroy/RealCam-I2V/README.md

 bash accelerate_train.sh
 ```

+For CogVideoX 1.5, we precompute latents before training.

 ## 🤗 Related Repo

 - Our dataset, the first open-sourced, combining diverse scene dynamics with metric-scale camera trajectories, is available at [RealCam-Vid](https://github.com/ZGCTroy/RealCam-Vid).